ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Terminology

 A number of terms are reused from {{I-D.ietf-rats-architecture}}.
-These include: Appraisal Policy for Evidence, Attestation Result, Attester, Evidence, Relying Party, Verifier, and Verifier Owner.
+These include: Appraisal Policy for Evidence, Attestation Result, Attester, Evidence, Reference Value, Relying Party, Verifier, and Verifier Owner.

-Additionally, this document defines the following terms:
+Additionally, this document defines the following term:

 Attestation: the process of generating, conveying and appraising claims, backed by evidence, about device trustworthiness characteristics, including supply chain trust, identity, device provenance, software configuration, device composition, compliance to test suites, functional and assurance evaluations, etc.

-\[ *** Add Reference Value Provider ***]
-This document uses the term Endorser to refer to the trusted authority for any signed object relating to the device, such as certificates or reference measurement.
-Typically, the manufacturer of an embedded device would be accepted as an Endorser.

 The goal of attestation is simply to assure an administrator that the device configuration and software that was launched when the device was last started is authentic and untampered-with.